-If I had to pick one thing about the coastal California drive that really amazed me, it would be the torrential waves crashing against huge jagged rocks, over and over again.
+If I had to pick one thing about the coastal PCH California drive that really wowed me, it would be the torrential waves crashing against huge jagged rocks, repeatedly.
 The sight is captivating and each location, though very similar, will lure you in as if it were the first time you had ever seen it.
-I could sit and watch the surf roll all day.
-That became obvious by the hundreds of photos I took of the same scene just in a different spot.
+I could sit and watch the surf roll all day!
+That became obvious by the hundreds of photos I took of the same scene, just in a different location.

-Driving PCH brings you to see the harbor seals lining the beaches.
-It is mesmerizing watching them do the simplest tasks, hopping across the sand with their fat bodies.
+Driving PCH is a great way to get your feel of adorable harbor seals lining the beaches.
+It is mesmerizing watching them do the simplest tasks, inching their way across the sand with their fat bodies.
 The white sand beaches, black jagged rocks, layered blue waters, and crashing waves set the perfect scenery to admire along the way.
-The impressive huge redwood trees will dazzle your nature side as well.
+California’s huge redwood trees will put you in touch with your nature, as well.
 Roll down the windows to take advantage of the fragrant trees.

 A Side Trip to Another Iconic Gem

 Taylor and I had a lovely breakfast during our drive at the Big Sur River Inn & Restaurant, on Highway 1 at Peneger Creek, 25 miles south of Carmel.
-The restaurant has a gorgeous stone fireplace (which was needed on our cold morning) and the food was delicious.
-Taylor chose pancakes and bacon and I, the poached egg hash, with sautéed onions, peppers, and tomatoes.
-It was definitely a good stopping choice on this long and windy road.
+The restaurant has a gorgeous stone fireplace (which was needed on our cold morning) and the food was delicious and perfectly prepared.
+Taylor chose Pancakes and Bacon and I, the Poached Egg Hash, with sautéed onions, peppers, and tomatoes.
+It was definitely a smart stop on this long and windy road.

 Pay close attention when driving this scenic beauty because at times there are sharp drop-offs plus the roads are incredibly windy in places.
 It is hard to concentrate on the highway lanes when the fabled landscape is beckoning you from every direction.
 Be on the lookout for the famous Bixby Bridge, a single span concrete arched bridge.
 It is a highly popular site for photographs just north of the Hearst Castle.